 - Encourage food exploration.
 Children learn through touching, smelling, seeing and even playing with their food.
 Occasionally plan creative and fun meals and snacks.
 Use cookie cutters to make fun shapes or give your food fun names.

 - Invite your child to participate in preparing meals and snacks.
-Children enjoying helping and may eat better if they feel involved in the process.
+Children enjoy helping and may eat better if they feel involved in the process.